 Building 18 years of corporate experience with start-ups to becoming a CFO

 I was always a little serious and an ambitious student who generally did well in academics and performing arts too.

 Although my parents would have wanted me to become a Doctor, I was not fond of biology.
-I always thought I had a right brain, but with my interest in Mathematics and application-led subjects, the choice of streams and career selection was a bit confusing.
-So, I decided to pursue Bachelors in Commerce and eventually decided to become a Chartered Accountant.
+I always thought I had the right brain, but with my interest in Mathematics and application-led subjects, the choice of streams and career selection was a bit confusing.
+So, I decided to pursue a bachelor’s in Commerce and eventually decided to become a Chartered Accountant.

 After qualifying as a CA, the big question was ‘What Next’?

 In the early 2000s, although the word startup was not a buzzword like today – India was growing in terms of start-ups in the IT and ITES space.

 It was during my training at PwC that I got attracted to joining the startup industry as I noticed there was a lot of problem-solving happening on the other side of the table.